Shin-ma/lab-CSC3100/README.md

 # lab-CSC3100
+Basic Programming
-these are code that I'd done during my first semester as a Software Engineering's student each files is the answer for one specific question lab 1 is more to introductin lab 2 and 3 are about problem solving
+These are codes that I'd done during my first semester as a Software Engineering's student each files is the answer for one specific question lab 1 is more to introductin lab 2 and 3 are about problem solving